Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

 # Component Manager

-The Component manager provides information about installed and running components.
+The component manager provides information about installed and running components.

 The main features of the `Tizen.Applications.ComponentBased.ComponentManager` class includes the following: